Indy's Camera Review - Digital SLR's

 This really becomes an issue if you are using aperture priority, flexible program, or manual to deliberately stop down the lens (higher F Number - narrow aperture) to increase the depth of field.
 It is completely contrary to rule # 1 and 2.
 This depth of field technique usually works best in bright sunlight where the subject is still.
 In this case, you can use a tripod and set the shutter release timer to minimize shake with any shutter speed.
 If you are shooting hand-held when stopping down (narrow aperture), the trick is to find the right balance of narrow aperture, increased ISO, and a steady hand or faster shutter speed.

-If it's flashing, it's over exposed and you have lost some details you can't get back.
-After setting the EV, re-take the shot as bright as you can without blowing out the highlights.
-When you forget, you make mistakes, and your pictures are washed out, grainy, dark, or foggy.
-For best results, expose correctly, or slightly underexpose and tweak in Photoshop if needed.
-If the image seems slightly dark on your computer display, try a test print before increasing the brightness in Photoshop.
+If it's flashing, it's over exposed and you have lost some details photoshop can't get back.
+After setting the EV, re-take the shot as bright as you can without blowing out any highlights.
+Don't worry if it still seems a little dark at this point, you can fix it with photoshop while preserving the details.

 Bright or pitch dark, use 3D matrix metering when the background and subject is uniformly lit or uniform brightness.
 Switch to spot metering when the subject is opposite brightness from the background.
 The background may be lighter or darker than you want, but the subject will be properly exposed.
 If you are out in the field without the option of adding fill lighting, one trick is to zoom in to get rid of the contrasting background, and then use matrix metering.